HieronimBerbelek/Crystallization-Kinetics/README.md

 IMPORTANT: I am well aware that this project has some object oriented paradigms violated, especially, there's too many hard coupling.
 Besides, I should comment and test more.
 In my defence I can say that i had too short deadline to worry about abstraction, and well, program works pretty ok.

-I hope eventually I will refractor and improve this program.
+I hope eventually I will refractor and improve it.

 ## Instruction